ibramsamir/Cifar10-with-deeplearning-/README.md

 # Cifar10-with-deeplearning-
-This project implements image classification using deep learning techniques, focusing on the CIFAR-10 dataset.
-It involves data preprocessing, model training, and evaluation.
-Key components include:
+this project demonstrates the process of building and training deep learning models for image classification tasks, comparing the performance of a custom model with a transfer learning approach.